This post may contain affiliate links.

 Once seated, guests can order food or drinks directly from their phones, which is super convenient!

-At the time of writing Barbados is only open Wednesday to Saturday, opening at 3pm, food service stops at 7.30pm. but this does change often due to the current staffing crisis and private functions.
-Things should be back to normal very soon!
+At the time of writing (winter) Barbados is only open Wednesday to Saturday, opening at 12 noon, closing at 6.30pm.
+On Sundays Barbados is only open 12 to 4 pm.
+Opening hours change often due to the current staffing crisis and private functions.
+Always check with the venue.

 We know this menu very well indeed, I was the chef here for a while.